SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Severity: Severity of the alarm that will be raised.

+* TriggerAlarmOn: Defining on which geofence interaction the alarm should be created.
+Values: "leaving", "entering" or "both".
+Not setting the value results in "leaving".

 _Note:_ The rule will trigger on crossing the geofence border.
-Therefore if your device is located outside the geofence when creating the rule no alarm will be generated until the device moves into the geofence first.
+Therefore if your device stays outside or inside the geofence when creating the rule no alarm will be generated until the device crosses the geofence border for the first time.

 ** Troubleshooting **